mikeo24/mikeo24/README.md

 I use Data Science to turn data into clear, actionable insights by building end-to-end analytics solutions to drive decisions, products, or revenue

-## Work With Me
-I specialize in Machine Learning, NLP, Dashboard Automation, and Data Engineering for business intelligence and decision-making.

 ---

 ## 🛠️ Technical Skills